open-edge-insights/eii-tools/DiscoverHistory/README.md

     DEV_MODE=true
  ```

+> **NOTE**:
-### NOTE:Building the base images like ia_common, ia_eiibase are must in cases if this tool isn't run on the same node where EII is running.
+> * Building the base images like ia_common, ia_eiibase are must in cases if this tool isn't run on the same node
+>   where EII is running.
-### Please ensure that the base images i.e. ia_common and ia_eiibase are present on the node where this tool is run.
+> * Please ensure that the base images i.e. ia_common and ia_eiibase are present on the node where this tool is run.

-# List of sample select queries #
+# List of sample select queries

 1. "select * from camera1_stream_results order by desc limit 10"
    This query will return latest 10 records.